 A First-of-its-Kind Initiative to Support Louisianans Who Depend on Life-Support Equipment in Their Homes During Power Outages

-Individuals interested in learning more about the program can contact Eric Cote at firstname.lastname@example.org, or by calling 401-374-8500.
+The Power Outage Partners website provides additional detail about this groundbreaking new initiative.
+Individuals interested in learning more about the program can contact project director Eric Cote at firstname.lastname@example.org, or by calling 401-374-8500.